arjunmehtaa/PokeFacts/README.md

 ## API Used

-* PokeAPI is used for retreiving Pokemon information.
+* PokéAPI is used for retreiving Pokémon information.
-* The pokemon endpoint is used for retreiving details of a single Pokemon.
+* The *pokemon* endpoint is used for retreiving details of a single Pokémon.
-* The limit endpoint is used for getting a list of all Pokemon names (To support search functionality).
+* The *limit* endpoint is used for getting a list of all Pokémon names (To support search functionality).
-* Read more about PokeAPI at https://pokeapi.co/
+* Read more about PokéAPI at https://pokeapi.co/

 ## Libraries Used